Ethansi2947E/Quant-Bot/README.md

 The system is designed to be modular, with strategies implementing a common template (`strategy_template.py`).
 The current primary strategy is:

-1.  **PremiumLuxAlgoStrategy (`luxalgopremium.py`)**: An advanced strategy that uses signals from the LuxAlgo Premium indicator suite, generating signals with multiple take-profit levels for sophisticated trade management.
+1.  **PremiumLuxAlgoStrategy (`Supertrend.py`)**: A strategy centered around the Supertrend indicator, using a collection of other indicators for confirmation.
+It generates signals with multiple take-profit levels for sophisticated trade management.

 ## Risk Management